Dave Sinclair: Biography

 In February 2025, Dave released a new album via his Bandcamp store.
-Tears In His Eyes, is a digital only album containing a collection of previously unreleased reworked versions of classic Caravan and solo tracks.
+Tears In His Eyes, is a digital-only album containing a collection of previously unreleased reworked versions of classic Caravan and solo tracks.
+Homemade Jams, followed in May 2025 with the output from restoration of forgotten reel to reel tapes in Dave's archive.
+Featuring lengthy recordings made in London and Whitstable through 1973-1974, the material comprises live sessions of jamming between Dave and his writing partner John Murphy, while accompanied by friends.
+From recent induction into Caravan, John G Perry is also featured playing bass in the first session.